VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do Financial Datasets and Strike.Market both support?
+How much do Financial Datasets and Strike.Market cost?

-Financial Datasets differentiates itself with Simple REST API designed for “AI financial agents, portfolio management tools, stock analysis platforms, quantitative trading algorithms,” with endpoints for financial statements, stock prices, segmented financials, insider trades, institutional ownership, SEC filings, crypto prices, news, and more., Market coverage for equities: “Complete US public company data” with “100% coverage” of US publicly-traded companies (30,000+ tickers), including active and delisted stocks; non-US markets not yet available., and Stock prices endpoint supports minute/day/week/month/year intervals and pulls prices from verified exchanges like NASDAQ, NYSE, and AMEX (useful for charting/backtesting workflows)., whereas Strike.Market stands out for Free equity screener with both fundamental and alternative-data filters, including app rankings, social followers, job openings, and founder-led company flags., Alternative-data dashboards track website traffic, app store ranks, share of search, social activity, Google Trends, and patents., and Earnings calendars available in weekly or index views, with embeddable widgets via iframe for external sites..
+Choose Financial Datasets if you need Simple REST API designed for “AI financial agents, portfolio management tools, stock analysis platforms, quantitative trading algorithms,” with endpoints for financial statements, stock prices, segmented financials, insider trades, institutional ownership, SEC filings, crypto prices, news, and more., and Market coverage for equities: “Complete US public company data” with “100% coverage” of US publicly-traded companies (30,000+ tickers), including active and delisted stocks; non-US markets not yet available..
+Go with Strike.Market if Free equity screener with both fundamental and alternative-data filters, including app rankings, social followers, job openings, and founder-led company flags., and Alternative-data dashboards track website traffic, app store ranks, share of search, social activity, Google Trends, and patents. better fits how you invest.

 Curation & Accuracy